 Once you are satisfied with the planting density, gently press or pat the seeds into the top of the soil and mist them well with your spray bottle.
 Remember, seeds do not need light until after sprouting.
 It’s not necessary to cover with soil, although with larger seeds, it may help.
 Make sure to mist the soil and seeds with water with your spray bottle as needed to keep them moist.

-A dark and damp environment encourages germination, so it’s helpful to cover the seeds with wet paper towels, another tray, or a piece of foil or cardboard pressed lightly against the top of the soil surface.
+A dark and damp environment encourages germination, so it’s helpful to cover the seeds, soak the seeds with wet paper towels, another tray, or a piece of foil or cardboard pressed lightly against the top of the soil surface.
 In addition to keeping in moisture, this slight pressure or weight also helps encourage strong roots.
 Once the germinated seeds growing, the cover will start to lift slightly, and lids can be removed to allow light to reach the baby greens.
 You can keep the plants in the dark for a couple more days to help the stems grow longer and make them easier to harvest later on.

 If your dry environment is an issue, you can use a clear container to make a mini-greenhouse, but as the microgreens mature, airflow is important also.
 Many growers use a light fan to improve stem strength.